mjeffrey18/fast-jsonapi-serializer/README.md

 }
 ```

-By default usage of `serialize(includes: ...)` resializes relationships and includes related objects in `includes: ...` array.
-You able to serialize relationships only by using `FastJSONAPISerializer::RelationshipConfig`, example:
+By default usage of `serialize(includes: ...)` serializes relationships and includes related objects in `includes: ...` array.
+But you able to serialize relationships only by using `FastJSONAPISerializer::RelationshipConfig`, example:

 ```crystal
 serialization_config = FastJSONAPISerializer::RelationshipConfig.parse(